AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## API Examples

 The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.

+## Creating a Spreadsheet from an AVD Report